-Here are nine of the best spots to check out if you're wondering where to find street food in Tokyo:
+Here are ten of the best spots to check out if you're wondering where to find street food in Tokyo:

 - Ameya Yokocho